 Along with conquering parts of Gaul controlled by the other tribes, he tried to take over territories controlled by the Roman clergy.
 He came to realize that he wouldn’t be able to rule Gaul without the help of the clergy so decided to take a Catholic wife.

-3. He married Clotilde who was a dedicated Christian.
+3. He married Clotilde who was a dedicated Catholic.

 In 493AD, Clovis decided to marry a local princess named Clotilde who was from Lyon.
 Importantly, Clotilde was Catholic, which was unusual at the time, as paganism and arianism were the popular religions.